-Throughout history, canoes have been made from all kinds of materials.
-Though modern methods, materials and manufacturing processes of making canoes have taken over mainstream canoe-making, traditional methods and materials used to make canoes are still practiced today.
+Throughout history, canoes have been made of all kinds of materials.
+Though modern canoe building methods, canoe materials and the manufacturing processes of making canoes have taken over mainstream canoe-making, traditional methods and canoe materials used to make them are still practiced today.

 After more research than you’d want to do into canoe making materials, here’s what I found out.

 What are canoes made of?
 Modern canoes are made of a variety of materials from aluminum to specialized plastics to fiberglass and even Kevlar®.
 Each canoe material has its advantages and disadvantages.
 Traditional canoes are still handmade from wood, canvas and even animal skins stretched over canoe framing materials.

 But what makes a good canoe?
 By the end of this article, you’ll know what canoe material is best for how you plan to use your canoe.

 The type of material a canoe is made of will play a big role in how and where you can use it, its durability and how much it will cost.

 Each of the canoe materials below has advantages and disadvantages:

 Canoes made of so-called “plastic” are actually made from a variety of different compounds and manufacturing processes.
 There are 2 main manufacturing methods of making plastic canoes.

 1 – Thermoform

 Thermoform canoes are made by sandwiching layers of polyethylene, high impact ABS and/or acrylic to form a very hard and UV resistant outer surface.